Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities: Introduction

+where $\ell=[\Gamma_{\w}:\Gamma]$ and $\wt$ is the transpose polynomial.
+Therefore, for the cases studied in this paper, \cref{LGDubrovin} reduces to establishing semisimplicity of the corresponding FJRW A--model.
+This was recently done in \cite{FHS} for all but two Brieskorn--Pham curve singularities with $\overline{\Gamma}$ corresponding to $\Gamma\simeq \mathrm{im}\ \varphi\simeq\C^*$, for $\varphi$ as in \eqref{groupInclusion}, as well as simple curve singularities.\\ It should be noted that, whilst not trivial, \cref{LGDubrovin} becomes less interesting in the maximally graded case in any number of variables.
+This is because the corresponding closed-string B--model, Saito's theory of primitive forms, is known to always be semisimple.
+Therefore, \cref{LGDubrovin} is an immediate consequence of closed-string mirror symmetry, as established in \cite{HLSW}.
+In the non-maximally graded cases, there is no well-defined closed-string B--model, let alone mirror symmetry results, from which one can deduce (instances of) \cref{LGDubrovin}. \\

-As already mentioned, \cref{TiltingCor} relates to previous work at the intersection of algebraic geometry and representation theory independently of homological mirror symmetry.
-Namely, with the exception of $x^2+y^2$, all invertible polynomials in two variables yield $L$-graded Gorenstein rings of Krull dimension one with \emph{negative} Gorenstein parameter.
+We end this introduction with the observation that \cref{TiltingCor} also relates to previous work at the intersection of algebraic geometry and representation theory, independently of homological mirror symmetry.
+Namely, all invertible polynomials in two variables yield $L$-graded Gorenstein rings of Krull dimension one with \emph{non-positive} Gorenstein parameter (see \cref{MCMSubsection} for a definition and discussion).
 The existence of a tilting object for $\Z$-graded Gorenstein rings of Krull dimension one with non-positive Gorenstein parameter was established in \cite[Theorem 1.2]{BIY}, and our corollary can be seen as a partial generalisation of \cite[Theorem 2.1]{BIY}, which specifically studies $\Z$-graded hypersurface singularities $\mathbf{k}[x,y]/(f)$ where $|x|=|y|=1$.
 In \textit{loc. cit.}, $\mathbf{k}$ is any field, although our result is only proven over $\C$.